-Students in the program learn and practice job skills under the guidance of a peer coach and staff mentors.
-Some of the jobs offered include assisting in elementary school classes, working in the maintenance department, helping in the offices (e.g., typing, sorting, copying, performing data entry and filing), assisting in the library and delivering mail, announcements and newspapers on campus.
+Students in the program learn and practice job skills under the guidance of staff mentors.
+Some of the jobs offered include assisting in elementary school classes, working in the maintenance department, helping in office spaces (e.g., typing, sorting, copying, performing data entry and filing), assisting in the library and delivering mail, announcements and newspapers on campus, and working in the cafeteria or Phin's Café.

 Each day, you will find a variety of students working on campus.
 The enthusiasm and commitment that our student workers bring to the program each day is a reminder of the program's success.
-As the school year progresses, the student workers begin to demonstrate independence and the general work and social skills necessary to succeed at a work site.
+As the school year progresses, the student workers begin to demonstrate independence and the general work and social skills necessary to succeed at off-campus worksites.